colt-jensen/colt-jensen.github.io/_pages/teaching.md

 ### Selected Student Comments

 - "(Colt) was timely in responding to emails, his instructions were easy to follow and understand"
 - "Prompt, fantastic course formatting very well done.
-Availible to student questions, very helpful."
+Available to student questions, very helpful."
 - "Good communication skills.
 Gave weekly updates on new assignments and on how I was doing in the course."